COSC3020/reverse-insertion-sort-ross223/README.md

 swaped this means that our average case runtime is equal to n + (1/2)n(n-1)/2 which is equal to $\Theta(n^2)$.

-This post helped me understand the proof really well: https://stackoverflow.com/questions/17055341/why-is-insertion-sort-%CE%98n2-in-the-average-case
+This post helped me understand the reasoning really well: https://stackoverflow.com/questions/17055341/why-is-insertion-sort-%CE%98n2-in-the-average-case